 Does your organization have an upcoming event, special anniversary, new funding, an important milestone or something else worth bragging about?
 It may be a good thing to share with a reporter in hopes that some good press will give your nonprofit more visibility, possibly encouraging donations of funds or in-kind items or services, volunteers and new people to help.

-Here’s a hint from me, a former newspaper reporter and sometime-public relations gal: reporters like media pitches when they’re crafted correctly.
+Here’s a hint from me, a PR gal and former newspaper reporter: reporters like media pitches when they’re crafted well.
 Perhaps an even more important item to note: reporters want you to make their job easy.

 Here’s how you can do that in five easy steps: